 What scholarships are available for transfers?

 Federal grants may be the foundation of your aid, but scholarships are a cornerstone for many students and may be easier to find than you think.
 Many institutions have a merit-based scholarship program specifically designed for their transfer students, as they will be able to evaluate previous college work.
-Ask the admission counselor if there is an additional application or if the application for admission will also be reviewed for scholarships.
+Ask admission counselors if there's an additional application or if the application for admission will also be reviewed for scholarships.
 Are there essays to submit or is an interview required?
-Are the deadlines for admission different for those students wishing to be considered for scholarships?
-Inquire also about department-specific scholarships.
+Are the deadlines for admission different for students wishing to be considered for scholarships?
+Also inquire about department-specific scholarships.
 Do you have the potential to earn additional scholarships after you enroll based on academic performance, or are scholarships only offered at the time of acceptance?
 Coordinate your scholarship eligibility with your time frame for degree completion.

 Do you have any outside scholarships?
 If so, contact the awarding organization to see what you need to do when you transfer.
 You may need to provide written notice so the foundation can send the funds to the appropriate school.
 Also, see if there are any restrictions with the scholarship that would limit its use at other schools.
 If you don’t have any outside scholarships, it’s time to look.
-There are numerous scholarship search engines offering opportunities for students—sometimes an overwhelming number of opportunities.
+There are numerous scholarship search engines that students can use to find awards—sometimes an overwhelming number of opportunities.
 Consider joining Phi Theta Kappa, the national two-year school honor society whose members are recognized by many four-year colleges with scholarships.
 And contact local organizations (Lions Club, ROTC, etc.) to see if they offer any scholarships—local offerings tend to have less competition.

-How is it different this time?
+How is financial aid different this time?

 The financial aid process may feel very different the second time around.
 The basic application process (filling out the FAFSA) should feel similar, but behind the scenes, things may be handled a little differently.
 Your financial aid may not transfer, but your knowledge of the process does.
-You may see a substantial difference in the COA from your former to your potential school(s).
+You may see a substantial difference in the COA from your former to your potential school(s), so ask questions.
 The COA is the basis for determining financial eligibility.
 Will you be living on campus or off?
 How does your financial aid counselor determine fees and housing expenses?
 Do they offer a textbook allowance?
 What about money for a laptop or other educational electronics?
 Are there fees for labs or courses missing from your financial aid award?
-All of these items can affect COA.
+All these items can affect COA.
 If you aren’t clear on your expenses, be sure to set up an appointment with a financial aid counselor.
 If you have concerns, voice them.
 Ask the financial aid office how to document your financial circumstances that have changed.